Table of Contents[Hide][Show]

-Fans of Beaux Arts architecture should head to Hotel LeVeque.
+Fans of Beaux Arts architecture should book a room at the Hotel LeVeque.
 This historic building in downtown Columbus became a boutique hotel and luxury condos recently.
 Hotel LeVeque, part of Marriott’s Autograph Collection, has a grand lobby and luxurious touches.
 My room had a huge modern bathroom with gigantic glass shower, a sitting area, and a comfortable king sized bed.

 The room had a plush robe, mini refrigerator, Keurig coffee machine and an umbrella.
 Turn down service included chocolates.

 When I was delayed by bad weather, the super friendly concierge bought me a drink.

 Hotel LeVeque has a Starbucks in the lobby, a gym, and a restaurant and bar, The Keep.
 The Keep showcases local distilleries and breweries.
 And it has delicious food.
 I sat at the chef’s table, where I watched cooks prepare my Brussels Sprouts with grapes and Lentils & Legumes.
 The vegetarian dish had chickpea, smoked mushrooms, tamarind and labneh.